dsiu13/JS-Notes/EJS/ch6.md

 rabbit.speak("I'm Alive.")
 // → The rabbit says 'I'm alive.'
 ````
 - Methods need to do something with the object it was called on.
-When a function is called as a method - looked up as a property and immediately called, as in object.method(), the binding 'this' in its body automatically points at the obj that it was called on.
+- When a function is called as a method it is looked up as a property and immediately called, as in object.method(), the binding 'this' in its body automatically points at the obj that it was called on.

 ````
 function speak(line) {